ROCm/rocm-install-on-windows/docs/how-to/debugger-windows.rst

 * Python scripting is not supported.

-* Due to an AMD HIP runtime limitation, it is not currently possible to pass intercepted signals (SIGFPE, SIGSEGV, etc.) to the inferior, even if the user requests otherwise.
+* Due to an AMD HIP runtime limitation, it is not possible to pass intercepted signals (``SIGFPE``, ``SIGSEGV``, etc.) to the inferior, even if the user requests otherwise.
 Signals are always suppressed by the runtime.

 * The HIPCC compiler on Windows defaults to producing PDB files containing CodeView debug information for the host code.
 ROCgdb does not support this debug format.
-To enable host code debugging, pass the -gdwarf -Wl,-debug:dwarf options to HIPCC to generate DWARF debug information instead, which ROCgdb supports.
+To enable host code debugging, pass the ``-gdwarf -Wl,-debug:dwarf`` options to HIPCC to generate DWARF debug information instead, which ROCgdb supports.

 * The HIPCC compiler on Windows emits host code that targets the Microsoft x64 ABI conventions and MSVC C++ ABI.
 ROCgdb does not fully support these, which may lead to incorrect symbol names, misprinted C++ objects, and similar issues when debugging host code.
 These limitations do not affect debugging AMD GPU device-side code.